Blackwell gunfight: Aftermath

 Cravens was taken back to Kansas under the custody of a Deputy Powell and, in January 1897, the judge presiding over his case sentenced him to twenty years at the Kansas State Penitentiary in Lansing.
 Three years later, however, on November 16, 1900, Cravens escaped with a fake gun, made out of a piece of wood and some tin foil from tobacco packages.
 He evaded a posse, stole a horse, and was soon back in the Osage Nation committing crimes.
 He also convinced a young horse thief named Herbert Welty to join him.
 On March 18, 1901, the two bandits robbed a company store in Red Rock and killed the manager, Alvin Bateman.
 Cravens was disguised as a farmer and Welty posed as his wife.
 The trick did not work so well though because Batemen discovered their true identities and was shot down when he tried to draw his sidearm.
 After stealing about $1,000 and some other items, Cravens and Welty escaped on a wagon, but, somewhere just outside town, their vehicle overturned and Welty was shot in the face by his partner's shotgun.
 It remains uncertain if it was an accident or an attempted murder committed by Cravens, who may have wanted all of the loot for himself.
 Cravens left Welty for dead, but he survived his wound and walked ten to fifteen miles to a home along Black Bear Creek, where he was arrested.
 Welty later received a life sentence in prison for the death of Bateman.
 Cravens fled to the home of a friend, Isom Cunningham, a few miles south of Pawnee, where he was surrounded by a posse.
 He did, however, manage to shoot his way out of what was described as "a perfect hailstorm of bullets," killing a deputy sheriff named Tom Johnson in the process.
 Another lawman, Deputy Jack Murray, said the following: "The rapidity with which he [Cravens] worked his artillery was such that the firing made a continuous sheet of flame."
 Darlene Platt wrote: "Cravens emptied his rifle, fell to the ground, reloaded, came back up and emptied it again followed by his revolver."
 At this point, Cravens disappeared and the reward offered for him went from $1,000 to $10,000, making him one of the most wanted outlaws in the territory.
 He resurfaced though in November 1908, when he was arrested in Missouri for stealing either a horse or some hogs, depending on differing accounts.
 At the time, Cravens was using the name Charles Maust and said he came to Missouri from Oregon in 1902.
-He had worked as a farmer for six years, married, and was considered a respectable citizens, at least until his arrest.
+He had worked as a farmer for six years, married, and was considered a respectable citizen, at least until his arrest.
 Nobody recognized him at first so he was sentenced to four years at the prison in Jefferson City.
 However, not long before he was to be released, a prison barber recognized Cravens and informed his superiors.
 A trial was then held in Guthrie, Oklahoma and, because Cravens refused to give his real name, the authorities began assembling more than 200 witnesses, many of whom were known outlaws.
 Among the witnesses were Marshal Alfred O. Lund, who was days away from retiring, and Herbert Welty, Cravens' old associate.
 Also, Cravens was defended by Al Jennings, a reformed outlaw who was pardoned by Theodore Roosevelt.
 Both Lund and Welty identified Maust as Ben Cravens so he was sentenced to life in prison at Fort Leavenworth, Kansas on January 29, 1912.
 Lund's involvement in Cravens' final conviction was significant in that he was the first lawman in Oklahoma history to have both begun and ended his career confronting the same criminal.